-- 1. Referred to the Learning Mentors initially.
-It is important that a written record is maintained of all incidents the victim can recall.
-It may be valuable to assign a victim a member of staff who they are comfortable with to report any further trouble or anxiety about dealing with the bully. - 2.
-The Learning mentors to consult with the victim's Team Leader to assign a member of staff to investigate.
-At this stage, the Team Leader will contact the victim's parents to inform and reassure them that there has been a problem but that action is being taken, and to give them the opportunity of discussing the matter and supporting their child. - 3.
+- 1. Referred to the team leader initially.
+It is important that a written record is maintained of all incidents the child can recall.
+It may be valuable to assign a child a member of staff who they are comfortable with to report any further trouble or anxiety about dealing with the bully. - 2.
+The team leader may discuss the incidents with a deputy head to assign a member of staff to investigate.
+At this stage, the Team Leader will contact the child's parents to inform and reassure them that this situation is now out in the open and being addressed seriously and to give them the opportunity of discussing the matter and supporting their child. - 3.
 An investigation will take place as soon as is practically possible to ascertain what incidents have occurred and who has been responsible.
-The point at this stage is to gain facts from the victim, not to question or blame the alleged bully. - 4.
-The investigating staff member will now discuss their findings with the Deputy Head and a decision will be made on how to proceed.
-There are a number of options including a meeting will take place between the bully and the victim to reconcile differences; an interview with both the bully and their parents, to discuss the events and the future course of action; punishment of the bully according to the school behaviour policy or a course of mediation known as the 'no blame approach' see Appendix 7. - 5.
-In cases where a victim's parents have been contacted, a member of the leadership team will contact the parents later to confirm that the bullying has ceased.
+The point at this stage is to gain facts from the child, not to question or blame the alleged bully. - 4.
+The investigating staff member will now discuss their findings with the Deputy Heads and/or team leader and a decision will be made on how to proceed.
+There are a number of options including a meeting will take place between the instigator and the child to reconcile differences; an interview with both the instigator and their parents, to discuss the events and the future course of action; a consequence for the instigator according to the school behaviour policy or a course of mediation known as the 'no blame approach' see Appendix 7. - 5.
+A team leader or deputy head will always follow up with the child, instigator and both sets of parents around a week or so after the investigation and consequence.
+Monitoring will continue for longer.

 - 6. Any bullying which is deemed to be more serious or persistent will result in the senior member of staff contacting parents as laid down in the school behaviour policy. - 7.
-Severe bullying will result in a fixed term period of exclusion at the discretion of the head teacher. - 8.
-The parents will have a point of contact in the school if they have any fears or concerns about bullying.
-This will be Saphron Middleton or Lee Hewson
+Severe bullying may result in a fixed term period of exclusion at the discretion of the head teacher. - 8.
+School will ensure consideration of children with communication issues, special educational needs and those who are younger will be taken in account - The parents will have a point of contact in the school if they have any fears or concerns about bullying.
+This will be Andrew Smith and Rachel Roberts as well as the team leader.